damurashov/DeadSimpleTodo/README.md

 - Parsing of both structured and unstructured date / time phrases (like "07-02", "14:02", "tomorrow", "in 2 hours", "by 3 a.m.";
 - Entry sorting: those that have deadlines attached to them will be pushed up in the list; the other ones will be sorted in lexicographical order;
 - Frictionless command line navigation;
-- Displaying time remaining before deadline.
+- Time before deadline;
+- Entry filtering;

 # Implied workflow (for "lin" users)